kvassAI/slate/source/includes/_products.md

 ## Create a New Product

-If you want your favorite API to create your fancy Products you need to follow the notice below.
+If you want your favorite API to create your fancy Products, you need to provide the info below.
-Products required at least three important things to be created: the best **name**, an attractive **price** and of course a **currency**.
+Products require at least three important things to be created: the best **name**, an attractive **price** and, of course, a **currency**.

 > Definition